 Please note: we do not adjust land tax assessments for property bought, sold or settled during an assessment year.
 Your solicitor or conveyancer can advise you about any land tax adjustments made on settlement.

-- What do you do now?
+- What do I do when I get an assessment?

-- Can you claim an exemption?
+- Can I claim an exemption?

 - How is land tax calculated?

-- Lands acquired on trust
+- What about lands acquired on trust?

 - When are land tax assessments issued?